peteroupc/MailLib/api/com.upokecenter.util.DataUtilities.md

  Returns a value as specified under <code>surrogateBehavior</code> if the previous character is an unpaired surrogate code point.
-NOTE: If the return value is 65536 (0x10000) or greater, this indicates a supplemental code point that takes up two <code>char</code>s rather than one.
+NOTE: If the return value is 65536 (0x10000) or greater, this indicates a supplementary code point that takes up two <code>char</code>s rather than one.

 **Throws:**